 NEWS AND UPDATES

 This page is a progress log where you can find information about significant updates that have been made to the website.
-(Note that we sometimes to update this page so no comments do not necessarily mean that there have been no updates.)
+(Note that we don't always update this page so no comments do not necessarily mean that there have been no updates.
+The Facebook page is a more immediate way of keeping people notified)

 Most recent updates at the top of the list.